-Images hidden in Pokémon Go suggest new Pokémon might appear around Halloween
+Images hidden in Pokémon GO suggest new Pokémon might appear around Halloween

-Genetic testing startup Prenetics gets $40M from investors including Alibaba’s Hong Kong fund
+Genetic testing startup Prenetics gets $40M from investors, including Alibaba’s Hong Kong fund

-If you’re still poking around Pokémon Go, there’s a good chance you’ve caught most of what’s available by now.
+If you’re still poking around Pokémon GO, there’s a good chance you’ve caught most of what’s available by now.

 Good news!
 It seems Niantic is getting really, really close to adding Gen 3 (or “Hoenn”) Pokémon to the game.
 Some of them, at least.

-Our friends at The Silph Road (a community of Go players who connect the game’s many invisible dots, digging through the data for insight on why things like spawns and curve balls work the way they do) have done their thing on the latest update and unearthed a ton of details in the process.
+Our friends at The Silph Road (a community of GO players who connect the game’s many invisible dots, digging through the data for insight on why things like spawns and curve balls work the way they do) have done their thing on the latest update and unearthed a ton of details in the process.

 Perhaps most significant is this splash screen:

-Pokémon Go shows a static splash screen while the game is loading, usually representing whatever is currently the “big thing” in the game.
+Pokémon GO shows a static splash screen while the game is loading, usually representing whatever is currently the “big thing” in the game.
 Ever since they added multiplayer group raids back in June, for example, the splash screen has shown a group taking down a Tyranitar.

 This new splash screen, found hiding within the latest update, shows a bunch of Pokémon standing about, silhouetted by a massive moon.
 The catch?
-Only a few of them (Gengar, Murkrow, Caterpie, and Zubat) are actually in the game right now.
+Only a few of them (Gengar, Murkrow, Caterpie and Zubat) are actually in the game right now.
 The rest are all Gen 3 Pokémon.

-The splash screen also seems to show the player wearing an as-of-yet unavailable in-game halloween hat.
+The splash screen also seems to show the player wearing an as-of-yet unavailable in-game Halloween hat.

 Meanwhile, a bunch of other gems found hiding in the data: